 - Address: 2 Sanam Chai Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200, Thailand

-Take on one of the classic things to do in Bangkok: find a driver, hop on a colorful tuk-tuk, and prepare to see this crazy city at night!
+Take on one of the classic things to do in Bangkok: find a driver, hop on a colourful tuk-tuk, and prepare to see this crazy city at night!
 That is if you can make any of it out and you speed round the corners at breakneck speed!
 Yeah, this one isn’t for the faint-hearted either!
 But it’s hella fun!

 They say midnight is when Bangkok truly comes alive!
-With your driver taking you through the busy streets, you’ll see Bangkok in a new light — with more street food, more night markets, and all the interesting sights.
+With your driver taking you through the busy streets, you’ll see Bangkok in a new light — with more street food, more night markets, and more ‘interesting’ sights!

-There is truly no better way to get a unique perspective of Bangkok than to traverse its streets under the cover of night when the lively vibes truly begin!
+There is truly no better way to get a different perspective of Bangkok than to traverse its streets under the cover of night when the lively vibes truly begin!

-16. Lazy Out at the Beautiful Lumpini Park
+16. Chill Out at the Beautiful Lumpini Park

 Lumpini Park is a 143-acre natural park in the heart of town.
-It’s a rare natural space amidst the concrete jungle that is bound to give you the peace you’re looking for after a little while of Bangkok madness.
+It’s a rare natural space amidst the concrete jungle that is bound to give you the peace you’re looking for after a few days of Bangkok madness.